Yes, there are at least two types of memory problems, working memory and long term memory. These can lead to difficulties in learning.

-How can a memory problem be diagnosed?
+How is a memory problem diagnosed?

-Memory problems are best diagnosed by a psychologist, if not a neuropsychologist.
-This does not mean that testing will require being put in an MRI machine.
+Psychologists or neuropsychologists diagnose memory problems.
+However, this does not mean that testing will require being put in an MRI machine.
 Simple tests of memory can be conducted to determine what type of problem exists.

 What can be done to help someone who has a memory problem?